fatiando/pooch/doc/downloaders.rst

 .. note::

-    To download files hosted on SFTP servers, the package `paramiko
+    To download files over SFTP, the package `paramiko
     <https://github.com/paramiko/paramiko>`__ needs to be installed.